mailsac/mailsac-examples/help/dns_verification/dns_verification.rst

 ======== =================== ======================================
 **Type** **Host**            **Value**
-TXT      dogtreats.msdc.co.  v=spf1 include:relays.mailsac.com ~all
+TXT      example.com.        v=spf1 include:relays.mailsac.com ~all
 ======== =================== ======================================

 SPF Records are a DNS TXT record and can be queried using the command line